aadyapipersenia04/DH602/README.md

 we present a more nuanced feedback scheme - to have a multiple labels as criterion for plausibility of generated image and fine-tune the diffusion model with the feedback of a reward model, that is trained on the annotations by an expert pathologist.

+1. <b>Fine Tuning</b>:  has all the files utilised for fine-tuning the diffusion model.